 What does “at risk of needing a caesarean” actually mean?

-I have heard and read a number of comments lately about women being “at risk of needing a caesarean”.
+I often hear and read comments about women being, “…at risk of needing a caesarean.”

 But there’s so much to unpack in that statement!